browserengineering/book/book/embeds.md

 indicates which algorithm to use.
 Let's add that as an argument to `DrawImage`:[^skia-87]

-[^skia-87]: The 1^st^ edition of *Web Browser Engineering* used an
+[^skia-87]: The 1^st^ printed edition of *Web Browser Engineering*
-    older API for image rendering quality, described in the [porting notes](https://browser.engineering/porting.html).
+    used an older API for image rendering quality, described in the [porting notes](https://browser.engineering/porting.html).

 [image-rendering]: https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering